ThatGuyJacobee/Elite-Bot-Docs/docs/joinroles.md

 ![img](../static/img/joinroles-example.png)

-Similarly, you can use the "/joinroleremove" command which has a single argument for the role that you want to remove from being automatically added.
+Similarly, you can use the "/joinrole remove" command which has a single argument for the role that you want to remove from being automatically added.

 And... that's it!
 The Join Roles are now fully configured and requires no other configuration.